Most Terms of Service changes don’t come with a loud announcement.

 Some vendors email legal updates.
 Many don’t.

 Even when they do, emails are usually high-level and may not include the exact text changes.
+The LinkedIn and FTC examples above show why “the vendor will tell us” isn’t a control you can rely on—permissive changes are often communicated quietly, if at all.

 3) RSS / changelogs